balazsletai/liferay-ckeditor-reactapp/README.md

 Liferay Ckeditor Reactapp

-You can now run the following commands to build your project:
+You can run the following commands to build your project:

     $ cd liferay-ckeditor-reactapp ↩
     $ npm install ↩